the78mole/RentalManager/CONTRIBUTING.md

  - [Commit Message Guidelines](#commit)

 ## <a name="coc"></a> Code of Conduct
-Help us keep ngx-admin open and inclusive.
+Help us keep RentalManager open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?

 Please do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [StackOverflow][stackoverflow] where the questions should be tagged with tag `ngx-admin`.

-StackOverflow is a much better place to ask questions since:

-- there are thousands of people willing to help on StackOverflow
-- questions and answers stay available for public viewing so your question / answer might help someone else
-- StackOverflow's voting system assures that the best answers are prominently visible.
+If you need personal support, don't hesitate to contact me with information provided on my [blog].

 To save your and our time, we will be systematically closing all the issues that are requests for general support and redirecting people to StackOverflow.